zhxu33/cyberpunk2088/ProjectDocument.md

  * `IdleCommand` handles stopping by zeroing horizontal velocity
  * The commands are bound and unbound through `bind_player_input_commands() and `unbind_player_input_commands()`

-** All we did is like what we did in exercise 1**
+**All we did is like what we did in exercise 1**
-** In addition, the enemy's movement and physical system are similar to what we did for the game character（player)** ** For the camera, we choose the very simplest one which is Exercise 2 Stage 1 - Position Lock.
+**In addition, the enemy's movement and physical system are similar to what we did for the game character（player)** **For the camera, we choose the very simplest one which is Exercise 2 Stage 1 - Position Lock.
 The camera will lock on the character and it is the best and easiest on to let the camera follow the player**
+* In the `CameraController` Script, we extend `Camera2D` and the script creates a reference to the player character which is our player.
+* The camera's behavior is straightforward - when the scene starts, it positions itself at the player's location through the `_ready()` function, and then continuously tracks the player's position every frame using the `_process()` function.
+*

 ## Animation and Visuals